Adventures & Conservation

 Hello!
 Join me as I explore the southern countries of Africa, work with anti-poaching groups, and see what it takes to be a ranger.
 All while learning about how poaching -- the illegal hunting and brutal killing of endangered animals -- affects the people and economies of these regions.
 I'll also be exploring the vast national parks, wildlife reserves, and private game reserves to learn about elusive African wildlife and lend a hand to existing conservation efforts.
 And I'll be working with both foreign and local anti-poaching rangers and other volunteers in day-to-day activities that will exemplify the ranger's routine and highlight their selfless valor.

-07 November, 2015: We've added some links to our sister site PoachingFacts.com as well as a new widget in the sidebar on the right which shows recent books and reviews on wildlife, wildlife conservation, memoirs, and history relevant to Africa's current political and economic struggles.
+07 November, 2015: We've added some links to our sister site PoachingFacts.com as well as a new section shows recent books and reviews on wildlife, wildlife conservation, memoirs, and history relevant to Africa's current political and economic struggles.
 We'll have some new content coming very soon.

 20 February, 2015: Things are going to slow down a little bit as we come out of winter and renew our focus on adventures and conservation.
 Blog posts will come roughly twice a month as we focus on opening our sister-site PoachingFacts.com.
 This new website aims to put factual information, environmental reports, and current and historical poaching statistics at your fingertips so that individuals can gain an unbiased view of global poaching.
 The site will prominently feature accurate poaching data, examples of real poachers, and information on what different countries are doing to counter wildlife crimes and trafficking.